abdullah-khudher/organic_coffee_shop_flutter_ui/README.md

-## Watch it on YouTube
+## Watch it on YouTube https://www.youtube.com/watch?v=vGnUYH-gh3Y

-Hi #Flutter, in this video I will share with you a nice and clean and colorful coffee shop app UI.which let you order easily and simply.
+Hi Flutter Community, in this video I will share with you a nice and clean and colorful coffee shop app UI. which let you order easily and simply.

 I hope you like it 😊